CONDITIONAL LOGIC BASICS

 Explanation

 The sufficient condition is met, so the necessary must follow.
-Enrolled Paid tuition.
-The student is enrolled, so they must have paid.
+Enrolled Pay tuition.
+The student is enrolled, so they must pay tuition.

 Guided Practice: Necessary Indicators